Find out how to speak at a Hutt City Council meeting.

 How long you can speak for

-Members of the public can speak for a maximum of 30 minutes at the beginning of any council, committee, subcommittee or community board meetings that are open to the public.
+30 minutes is allocated for public comment at the beginning of any council, committee, subcommittee or community board meetings that are open to the public.

 There is a limit of up to 3 minutes for individual speakers addressing a meeting and up to 10 minutes on a person, group or organisation to make a presentation to a meeting on a matter or matters covered by that meeting’s terms of reference.

 - a person or a group of people with a specific purpose or common view, an interest group, or organisation.

 Note: The time limit for a speaker may be extended at the discretion of the Chair.

 - Public speakers can speak to most agenda items.

 - Public comment is restricted to items on the agenda for the meeting, excluding items already resolved.

 - The Chair approves requests to speak at a Council, committee or subcommittee meeting.